dreamcatcher-tech/network/Inbox/2023-04-05 1335 Dreamcatcher Bus.md

 Syncing and backing up data in cloud based systems.
 Configure the frequency of sync if it is polling based.
 Triggers into other systems can be formed in this way.

+reconciliation between actions requested from the bus and the synchronized state.
+Can know when some actions will trigger changes so we should immediately patch the model we have of the system.
+We can do lock management to allow only one api call to be operating concurrently.

 ## Integrations work
 Map out what companies are currently paying for integrations between difference systems